mikea/mikea.github.io/README.md

 - 🥁[timbales](https://github.com/mikea/timbales) - timbales notes, studies, charts and transcriptions
 - ⛵️[nord-ost](https://github.com/mikea/nord-ost) - several transcriptions from «Норд Ост» musical
 - 👂[transcriptions](https://github.com/mikea/transcriptions) -  random transcriptions

+# Unpublished Work

+Some projects were never published for various reasons.
+Consider these to be conversation starter and vaporware.

+- copy-and-patch js jit; compiler, runtime and patches written in Rust; ran out of steam when I realized how big js language is.
+If you have a small language that needs jit, talk to me.
+- derivatives trading bot, java akka on top of ibkr.
+IBKR actors are probably worth open sourcing.